dumabg/test_screen/README.md

 ```

 #### Fonts
-By default, all the fonts used in the project are loaded automatically.
+By default, all the fonts used in the project are loaded automatically and platform system fonts are simulated.

 `initializeDefaultTestScreenConfig` allows to fine tuning the fonts loaded.